joypoddar/reactJS_tutorial/README.md

 Use cases: When two components use different styling.

 Event bubbling: Even though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
 An event fired from inside a portal will propagate to every ancestors in the DOM tree.

+## Tutorial 32: Error Boundary

+A class component that implements either one or both the lifecycle methods getDerivedStateFromError or componentDidCatch becomes an error boundary.

+The static method _getDerivedStateFromError_ method is used to render a fallback UI after an error is thrown and the _componentDidCatch_ method is used to log the error information.

+In development the error are visible even after applying error boundary.

+Error boundaries catch errors during rendering, during lifecycle methods and in the constructors of the whole tree below them.
+However they do not catch errors inside `event handlers`

+### Summary

+Error boundaries are React Components that catch JS error n their child component tree. log those errors and display a fall-back UI.

+A class component becomes an Error Boundary by defining either or both of _getDerivedStateFromError_ and _componentDidCatch lifecycle methods._

+The placement of the Error Boundary also matters as it controls if the entire app should have the fall-back UI or just the component causing the problem.

+Provide a way to gracefully handle error in application code.